[Greenbuilding] Opinions on electric plug-in cars - time for atomic batteries?

 "Atomic Battieries"?
 AFAIK I know those fancy batteries in satellites are

-came down in northern canada and spewed radioactive wastes.
-Spread over a wide
+one came down in northern canada and spewed radioactive wastes.
+Spread over

-area lowers the radiation risks to a non-issue but imagine a car accident in an
+a wide area lowers the radiation risks to a non-issue but imagine a car

 ---- Steve (KZ6LSD)